amuelli/Dotfiles/README.md

 # Dotfiles

 ## Description
-This is basically a backup of my bash, vim and git configs.
+This is basically a backup of my bash, vim, git and some other configs.
 So far my .vimrc file has been a mess and I will now try to reduce it to the settings I really need and add some nice commenting.
 ## Install
 To install clone this repository and create the following symbolic links: